 Side effects – unwanted symptoms, such as feeling sick or drowsy, caused by medical treatment and medicines.
 Sometimes side effects are called ‘adverse reactions’.
 All medicines, including ones bought ‘over the counter’, have possible side effects, but not everyone will get them.
-You can check possible side effects of any medicine your child is taking on the patient information leaflet that comes in the box with the medicine.
+You can check the possible side effects of any medicine your child is taking on the patient information leaflet that comes in the box with the medicine.
 Or you can ask your pharmacist or GP.

 Spacer – this is a hollow plastic or metal container with a mouthpiece at one end and a hole where you attach your child’s asthma inhaler at the other.
 Spacers help deliver your child’s asthma medicine into their lungs.
 Spacers are very useful for children because with a spacer your child doesn’t have to coordinate the pressing of the inhaler with breathing in and holding their breath, which younger children can find difficult to do.

-Spirometry – this is a breathing or lung function test which shows how well your child’s lungs are working.
+Spirometry – this is a breathing or lung function test that shows how well your child’s lungs are working.
 It’s sometimes used for children over five years old to help diagnose asthma and also to see if their asthma medicines are working.

-Steroids or Corticosteroids - are a type of asthma medicine prescribed either as an inhaler, a course of tablets, or sometimes as an injection.
-Steroids used in asthma medicines are a copy of the substances produced naturally in our bodies.
-They can quickly stop the inflammation that leads to asthma symptoms.
+Steroids or corticosteroids – are a type of asthma medicine prescribed either as an inhaler, a course of tablets, or sometimes as an injection.
+Steroids used in asthma medicines are a copy of the substances produced naturally in our body to reduce swelling and can quickly stop the swelling of the airways (inflammation) that leads to asthma symptoms.